mvolkmann/blog/src/prolog.md

 To install the terminal command `swipl` in macOS, enter `brew install swi-prolog`

-To run SWI-Prolog from a terminal, enter `swipl`.
+To start a SWI-Prolog REPL from a terminal, enter `swipl`.

 #### Packs